An entrepreneurs programme set up to lift people out of extreme poverty has shown it can increase household incomes by up to 120%.

-Jonathan Hill, Founder and Chairman at The Road to Parity, said: “The results are extremely encouraging and show the model works.
+Jonathan Hill, Founder of The Road to Parity, said: “The results are extremely encouraging and show the model works.
 Unlike a loan, the one-off grant does not need to be paid back as we feel people who have been in extreme poverty have suffered enough.”

 He adds: “However, we make it clear to beneficiaries that this is one-time only financial support.
 It's an opportunity to transform their lives, become financially independent and escape crippling poverty.”